acorn-technology/react-and-rn-intro/tutorial/redux/README.md

     const mapStateToProps = state => {
         return { videos: state.videos };
-    }
+    };

     export default connect(mapStateToProps)(VideoList);

 `mapDispatchToProps` is omitted because this component won't dispatch any actions.

-To summarize, what you have to remember is that each component has to map the store state to props if they want to use anything from the store, and provide an object of action creators if they want to dispatch actions.
+To summarize, what you have to remember is that each component has to map the store state to props if it want to use anything from the store, and provide an object of action creators if they want to dispatch actions.
 That's it.

 ***